micchoi/micchoi-portfolio/Project1/README.md

     ```sh
     jupyter lab Energy_Dynamics_US_Sector_Analysis.ipynb
     ```

+3. **Restore the `renv` Environment and Run the Notebook Cells**:
+    In the Jupyter Notebook, run the first few cells that include:
+    ```r
+    library(renv)
+    renv::restore()
+    ```
+    This command will read the `renv.lock` file and install the required package versions to match the environment used for this analysis.
+Continue running the remaining cells sequentially to complete the analysis.

 4. **Run the Notebook Cells**:
     In the Jupyter Notebook, run the cells sequentially.
 The notebook already contains `library(renv)` and `renv::restore()` calls to set up the R environment as defined by the `renv.lock` file.